Oklahoma Affiliate of ABANA

 Poured from high quality ASTM A536 65-45-12 Ductile Iron.
 The picture shows two ports near the top that are actually tooling ports for foundry use but they also come in handy for bending oddly shaped pieces.
 Insert a bar in these ports to keep the cone from rolling around during transport.

 Cones are available for pickup at the shops of Byron Doner, Bill Kendall and Gerald Franklin.
-They will also be available for sale and pickup at our conference at Perry, OK in October of each year.
+They will also be available for sale and pickup at our yearly conference.
+The cost of the cones is $200.00/each plus shipping (Same price to members and non-members.)

 |Support *Artist-Blacksmith's Association of North America|